 - Insert properties using the "$" symbol

-- Insert line breaks using ⌘+Enter or CTRL+Enter
+- Insert line breaks using CTRL+Enter enclosed in "quotes"

 The formula editor will help you with autosuggest for both operations and attributes.
 For operations, start typing the name of the operation you want to use.
 For attributes, start by typing "$" then the attribute list will appear.

 💡 When searching for your own attributes, just type $ and then the name of your attribute.
 You do not need to use the ATT prefix.

 How to validate a formula